How to Find Broken Links in Excel (4 Quick Methods)

 Embed VBA Codes to Find and Remove Broken Links in Excel

-In an additional worksheet, you’ll find all the links related to the external workbooks.
-You’ll see the messages for missing data or broken links under the Link Status tab on the rightmost column.
+In a new worksheet, all the links related to the external workbooks will be listed.
+Notifications of missing data or broken links will appear in the Link Status column.

 Embed VBA Codes to Find and Remove Broken Links in Excel